dakimomo/DakiMomo/README.md

 As I delve deeper into security engineering, I’m focusing on:

 - Penetration Testing & Threat Analysis: I’m expanding my knowledge in penetration testing and threat analysis through certifications and platforms like TryHackMe.
-- Secure Coding Practices: Ensuring secure development practices in every phase of the SDLC is a priority for me. <br> <br>
+- Secure Coding Practices: Ensuring secure development practices in every phase of the SDLC. <br> <br>